 Grants receivable: Grants receivable are stated at net realizable value.
 On a periodic basis, management evaluates its grants receivable and establishes an allowance for doubtful accounts based on management's analysis of possible bad debts.
-It is the School's policy to write off uncollectible accounts and grants receivable when management determines that such amounts are uncollected.
-Management considered grants receivable fully collectible as of June 30, 2015 and 2014.
+It is the School's policy to write off uncollectible accounts and grants receivable when management determines that such amounts are uncollectible.
+Management considered grants receivable fully collectible as of June 30, 2016 and 2015.